RS1805/RS1805/README.md

 -  help me with unity yo.
-- sethiritisha@gmail.com / @the modernscenario on instagram
+- sethiritisha@gmail.com / @themodernscenario on instagram
 - Pronouns: dont ask thx xoxo
 - ⚡ Fun fact: ive been in a car accident 🎀🎀